junghs1040/2021_AI_Robot_Hackathon/README.md

 #### These problems can be solved with Fully-Automatic Serving Robot.
 ## 2. Features
-the robot uses the usb camera to detect the object(bowl) we use YOLOv3-tiny to detect the object
+the robot uses the usb camera to detect the object(bowl). we use YOLOv3-tiny to detect the object

 If the robot detected the object(bowl) and position